 Our Spiritual Leader Rabbi Daniel J. Swartz

-His work at Temple Hesed is a continuation of what he has undertaken for many years, both at Temple Shalom of Chevy Chase, where he served a variety of functions, including Family Educator, and at a number of prominent social justice organizations.
-For example, he was the founding Coordinator for Greater Washington Interfaith Power and Light, (GWIPL) which works to address moral and practical dimensions to energy use, Associate Director of the National Religious Partnership for the Environment, (NRPE), which works across faith communities on environmental issues, and as Director of Congregational Relations for the Religious Action Center of Reform Judaism, the Reform Movement’s Washington Office and social action arm.
+His work at Temple Hesed is a continuation of what he has undertaken for many years: as the executive director of the Coalition on the Environment and Jewish Life, at Temple Shalom of Chevy Chase, where he served a variety of functions, including Family Educator, and at a variety of social justice organizations, Greater Washington Interfaith Power and Light, (GWIPL) the National Religious Partnership for the Environment, (NRPE), and the Religious Action Center of Reform Judaism, the Reform Movement’s Washington Office and social action arm.

 Office Staff